**Important: The Summer High School Application is closed. Notifications will be emailed on March 10, 2014.

 properly and we will therefore not be able to view it as part of your application.

-You will be notified of your application status by email in early April.
+You will be notified of your application status by email on March 10, 2014.
 Applications are NOT processed on a rolling basis, and early status notification is not available.
 Email is our primary method of communication; therefore, please make sure to allow for Tisch Special Programs emails to be viewed.

 - Online application